 During the summer months, the Hubbard Brook Field Ornithology Program provides a weekly stipend and housing at the Likens Conservation Campus on Mirror Lake for 10-12 weeks.
 During each semester of the academic year that you contribute to or conduct collaborative research, you will register to earn 1–3 research credits in BIOG 2990/4990.

 Our goal is to expose you to the full research process, from project conception and design through field training, data collection and analysis, to writing and presenting your work.
 Research is fundamentally time-intensive.
-You will need to be able to dedicate 6-10 hours a week during the academic semesters if you choose to conduct independent research.
+You will need to be able to dedicate 6–8 hours a week during the academic semesters if you choose to conduct independent research.

-Each year we support 6-7 students.
-You will develop your own research project and assist each other.
-You also have the opportunity to work together to develop and participate in outreach projects to broaden the impacts of your bird research to the Hubbard Brook community.
+You will work with the Director to develop an independent research project and assist others.
+You also have the opportunity to work together to develop and participate in outreach projects to broaden the impacts of our collaborative research to the community.

 During each semester of the program, you will be expected to:

 - Participate in weekly lab meetings to discuss past and current bird research at Hubbard Brook, share research ideas, and participate in professional development activities

 - Meet with the Program Director every other week to share progress on your research project